-Introduction
+1 Introduction

-In the current Internet-based world, new trends concerning online education and elearning evolve.
-Users are constantly confronted with a series of technological improvements and developments; however, most of the proposed approaches do not tackle sufficiently the raised user personalization and educational content representation issues.
-Currently, traditional teaching techniques are finding themselves under revision and re-evaluation and new or sometimes radical ones do come into play.
-Above all, the Internet plays a significant role in all fields of education, contributing the most to the educational procedures [1].
-As a result, Internet-oriented applications arise in the aid of educational needs, trying to close the gap between traditional educational techniques and technology-oriented education.
+The nature and structure of our era, dominated by rapid information exchange and instant worldwide communication capabilities, has significant impact on education and the way it evolves.
+In an epoch where everyone and everything continuously changes, education itself could not stay passive and unconcerned; all traditional teaching techniques are revisited and re-evaluated and new or sometimes radical ones are introduced (Commission of European Communities, 2000).
+Above all, the Internet plays a significant role in all fields of education, contributing the most to the educational procedures (Rosenberg, 2002).
+As a result, Internet-oriented applications arise in the aid of educational needs, trying to close the gap between traditional educational techniques and the new trends of future, technology-blended education.

-One of the most innovative ways to empower such a workforce with the skills and knowledge it needs is the utilization of e-learning; e-learning is currently propagating at quick rates and its impact on teaching and learning raises many questions with no clear answers.
-The impact of Information and Communications Technology (ICT) is a task that has become more and more apparent in learning and teaching at all levels of education [2].
-Towards that goal, during the last years, e-learning systems were developed in terms of rather static software applications, lacking on educational multimedia environments and personalized capabilities and without any interest given to the real users input and feedback [3], [4] and [5].
+The impact of Information and Communications Technology (ICT) in such a task has become more and more evident in learning and teaching at all levels of education (Karagiannidis et al., 2002).
+E-learning is unquestionably the revolutionary new way to empower a workforce with the skills and knowledge it needs.
+Towards that goal, during the last years, e-learning systems were developed in the means of static software applications, lacking in educational multimedia environments and personalised capabilities and without any interest given to the real users input and feedback (Sullivan, 1998; Varenne, 2001).

-In the framework of the presented Leonardo SPERO project [6], we introduce a novel method for gathering information and estimating the ICT level of learners in all fields of education.
-This is achieved through a web-based interface that takes into account personalized, profile-based schemes.
-It has been designed to enable learners to gracefully increase their ICT knowledge and provide them with credible information and feedback, such as suitably selected e-courses and multimedia educational content.
+In this work, which was conducted in the framework of the Leonardo SPERO project (2001-2004), we present a novel method for gathering information and estimating the ICT level of learners in all fields of education.
+This is achieved through a web-based user-friendly interface that takes into consideration personalised, profile-based schemes.
+The latter has been designed to enable learners to gracefully increase their ICT knowledge and provide them with credible information and feedback, such as suitably selected e-courses and multimedia educational content.

-The structure of this chapter is as follows: in section 1, the overall architecture design of the SPERO system is introduced, including its basic corresponding groups and components as well as its e-questionnaires.
-Afterwards, a short reference to the IEEE e-learning model is presented, current approach's adaptation is analyzed and the additional features provided by it are explained.
-In section 2, we begin by tackling the problem of the learner profile creation, followed by issues concerning the initial static profile extraction procedures.
-All of the above are used as the main feedback source for the forthcoming intelligent clustering profiling procedure, which is presented in section 3.
-In the same section a description of the utilized clustering algorithm is provided, together with experimental results on the clustering-based profiling scheme.
-Next section 4 describes the general context for this work, dealing with the educational content offering of the system and briefly presenting its categorized e-courses and operational examples of use.
-Finally, in section 5, we present our concluding remarks and some ideas for potential future efforts on the subject.
+The structure of this work is as follows: In Section 2, the overall architecture design of the SPERO system is introduced; its basic corresponding groups and components and its notion of e-questionnaires.
+Afterwards, a short reference to the IEEE e-learning model is presented, current approach's adaptation is analysed and the additional features provided by it are explained.
+In Section 3, we begin by tackling the problem of the learner profile creation, followed by issues concerning the initial static profile extraction procedures.
+All of the above are used as the main feedback source for the forthcoming intelligent clustering profiling procedure, which is presented in Section 4.
+In the same section a description of the utilised clustering algorithm is provided, together with experimental results on the clustering-based profiling scheme.
+Next, Section 5 describes the general context for this work, dealing with the educational content offering of the system and briefly presenting its categorised e-courses and operational examples of use.
+Finally, in Section 6, we present our concluding remarks and future work.